Rakshitha1999-sh/typescript-test-generator/README.md

 3. The browser page automatically opens with the react app running at localhost:3000

-4. Sample typescript code snippets to generate the test cases:
+4. Sample input typescript code snippets to generate the test cases:

 // This is a simple utility function to check if a number is even function isEven(num: number): boolean {